ejbee3/foodski/README.md

 - can't figure out how to add Tailwind to just a front end svelte app, I'm not wasting any more time on it.

-### TODOS:
+### extras:

-- make leaflet map ui
-- add food truck markers to ui
+- add types to leaflet variables and fetched data
-- allow for user to search based on their location
-- display the types of food the truck has from the api
+- add custom icons depending on the type of food (question mark for no info, taco for tacos, etc.)
+- add loading spinner while data is fetching